What is Early Case Assessment (ECA)

 Communicate and cooperate with opposing counsel

 FRCP 26(f) “meet and confer" conferences provide a good model for limiting over-collections and cost overruns.
 Once you've gathered a preliminary view of the evidence during your ECA activities, it's usually a good idea to meet with opposing counsel to discuss what was found and what was not, disclose any anticipated technological hurdles, and get a sense of where the other side may be willing to compromise.
-Even if your discussions don't go anywhere, the judge will appreciate your efforts to cooperate (see our 2015 Federal Judges Survey on E-Discovery Best Practices and Trends).
+Even if your discussions don't go anywhere, the judge will appreciate your efforts to cooperate!
+See our 4th Annual Federal Judges Survey for an explanation of why.

 Collect in phases

 As discussed earlier, one of the goals of in-place ECA is to limit the amount of data that is collected.
 One way to accomplish this is adopting a phased collection approach.
 Early collection efforts should be focused around the most relevant items, such as contracts, email, ESI most at risk of being lost, CRM systems, instant messaging, and other data sources.
 Going through this initial process of pursuing "low-hanging fruit" will often be sufficient as you examine the other potentially relevant evidence and determine what else might need to be collected.

 Because ECA is so intertwined with other e-discovery phases, we could list a bevy of tools here from legal hold automation systems to managed review platforms that all play a role in ECA.
 However, we'll focus on a few specific technologies that get to the heart of ECA activities.